METALS-Copper falls as stronger dollar overpowers positive China data

 ANTOFAGASTA: Chilean copper producer Antofagasta said it would take up to three months for stocks to return to normal after a pipeline blockage between the Los Pelambres processing plant and port.
 Full year production guidance was unchanged.

-ALUMINIUM: Aluminium exports from top producer China inched higher in April, as new U.S. import tariffs were offset by U.S. sanctions on Russia’s Rusal which pushed up international prices, making export more lucrative.
+ALUMINIUM: Aluminium exports from top producer China inched higher in April, as new U.S. import tariffs were offset by U.S. sanctions on Russia’s Rusal that pushed up international prices, making export more lucrative.

-LME aluminium was up 0.3 percent at $2,356 a tonne after surging to seven-year highs last month.

-Additional reporting by Naveen Thukral, editing by Ed Osmond
+Additional reporting by Naveen Thukral, editing by Ed Osmond/Larry King/Ken Ferris